 It is this team of Passport Coaches imparting the Habits of the Mind in BPS classrooms that is most likely to “failure-proof” our first-generation Passport Scholars and propel them to greatness: 91% (245 of our 270) of our Class of 2017 Passport Seniors are pursuing a post-secondary degree this Fall; 81.3% (230 of 283) of the Class of 2016 BPS Passport Alumni advanced successfully from their Freshman to Sophomore year; and 87% of the first-generation students who go on to college from Passport since the inception of the program in 2004 have graduated within 5-years of enrollment.
 In the words of one recent Passport graduate: “They helped me find my place and fit into a world I knew nothing about.
 Their Coaches made me believe I could attend college.
 Now I do.”

-This is Hestia’s first year funding Boston HERC.
+This is Hestia’s second year funding Boston HERC.
 Hestia’s grant of $35,000 will support the Passport to College Program.